-• Percentage modified.
-When Percentage modified is selected, the chart shows the ratio between modified and unmodified peptides at each modification site for all MS samples.
+The PTM Profile Chart is located at the bottom left corner in the dialog.
+It gives a visualization of the ratio between unmodified and modified amino peptides at each detected modification sites.
 The x-axis indicates the percentage (%) of modified or unmodified peptide feature areas relative to the total abundance whereas the y-axis indicates the position in the protein sequence where a modification was identified for each individual sample.